-Lisa Perrotti-Brown, Wine Advocate (April 2018)
+Lisa Perrotti-Brown, Wine Advocate (October 2019)

 This is a very shy and tight Mouton with blackberries, blackcurrants and hints of terracotta.
 Full body and very integrated tannins that are extremely polished and beautiful.
 Spicy and white-pepper finish.
 Sexy and exciting.
 So long and refined.

-James Suckling, jamessuckling.com (April 2018)
+James Suckling, JamesSuckling.com (April 2018)

 About this WINE